 - Please plan on attending our Bluebook information session or watch the recording for additional information.

-What is a case note and how do I write one?
+What is a case note outline and how do I write one?

-- Additionally, the Volume 51 Board will host a “How to Write a Case Note” session during which a Mitchell Hamline professor will discuss the process of writing a case note and will answer any student questions.
+- The Volume 52 Board will host a Write-On Information Session during which a Mitchell Hamline professor will discuss the process of writing a case note outline and will answer any student questions.
+Board members will go over Bluebook citation form and the Personal Statement during this time as well.

 - If you are unable to attend live training sessions, please review the recorded sessions.